-An advanced degree is required for most urban planner positions, usually master’s degree from an accredited planning program.
+An advanced degree is required for most urban planner positions, usually a master’s degree from an accredited planning program.
 Applicants who enter these master’s programs will typically have a bachelor degree in economics, political science, geography, or environmental studies.
-Entry level planners will also need 1-2 years of work experience in architectural firm, public policy or economical institute.
+Entry-level planners will also need 1-2 years of work experience in the architectural firm, public policy or economical institute.
 Students can gain real-life experience through internships in related fields while finishing their education.

-Besides professional education, urban planners should posses certain skills and abilities: strong speaking and writing skills to communicate their reports to wide variety of audiences including public officials and community members; analytical skills to analyze statistical data from market research data, census and environmental impact studies; decision-making and management skills to choose appropriate plan of actions and make sure that it is accomplished in time.
+Besides professional education, urban planners should possess certain skills and abilities: strong speaking and writing skills to communicate their reports to a wide variety of audiences including public officials and community members; analytical skills to analyze statistical data from market research data, census and environmental impact studies; decision-making and management skills to choose the appropriate plan of actions and make sure that it is accomplished in time.

 How to Get Started in Real Estate Counseling

-Career in real estate counseling is considered a pinnacle of real estate careers, as to become a counselor you have to be an experienced, knowledgeable and respected leader in the field of real estate, recognized by your peers.
-Among real estate counselors there are brokers, appraisers, land planners, accountants, attorneys specializing in real estate, property managers, bankers and real estate executives.
-Real estate counselors provide paid services advising on all matters of real estate, including sales, purchasing investment properties, land development, etc. There is an exclusive organization of The Counselors of Real Estate with only 1100 members word-wide.
-Membership to CRE is extended by invitation only and be considered as a member you have to be recognized by your peers, clients and employers for the combined scope of professional expertise, leadership, impeccable judgment and integrity.
+A career in real estate counseling is considered a pinnacle of real estate careers, as to become a counselor you have to be an experienced, knowledgeable and respected leader in the field of real estate, recognized by your peers.
+Among real estate counselors, there are brokers, appraisers, land planners, accountants, attorneys specializing in real estate, property managers, bankers, and real estate executives.
+Real estate counselors provide paid services advising on all matters of real estate, including sales, purchasing investment properties, land development, etc. There is an exclusive organization of The Counselors of Real Estate with only 1100 members worldwide.
+Membership to CRE is extended by invitation only and be considered as a member you have to be recognized by your peers, clients, and employers for the combined scope of professional expertise, leadership, impeccable judgment and integrity.

 Career in Real Estate Research

-When pursuing entry-level work, real estate analysts typically posses a bachelor degree in economics, finance, engineering, public safety or related field depending on the chosen specialization.
-Many real estate research analysts will obtain real estate license in order to gain experience in real estate field.
+When pursuing entry-level work, real estate analysts typically possess a bachelor degree in economics, finance, engineering, public safety or related field depending on the chosen specialization.
+Many real estate research analysts will obtain a real estate license in order to gain experience in the real estate field.
 Background in residential or commercial real estate sales is a must for a successful career in real estate research.
-Some employers may require a professional certification from candidates such as Certified Commercial Investment Member (CCIM) offered by CCIM institute.
-Key skills include excellent communication skills, analytical skills and familiarity with professional computer software.
+Some employers may require a professional certification from candidates such as Certified Commercial Investment Member (CCIM) offered by CCIM Institute.
+Key skills include excellent communication skills, analytical skills, and familiarity with professional computer software.